RPSI means using public sector information for a purpose other than the initial public task it was produced for.

 What happens when we receive your request?

-- Once we recieve your request to re-use information, we will respond within 20 working days.
+- Once we receive your request to re-use information, we will respond within 20 working days.
 This time limit can be extended if the information is extensive or the request raises complex issues, but we will inform you of this within the 20 day period.

 - We must permit re-use in response to a request.
 However, the RPSI does not apply to information that would be exempt from disclosure under information access legislation such as Freedom of Information.
 We do not have to permit re-use of exempt information and information we have withheld.